top of page

 ARTICLE 17 - DISSOLUTION

-quorum and with a majority vote.
-Following which any assets shall be distributed in accordance with the Act of July 1901.
+The dissolution of the Association may be decided by an Annual General Meeting or Extraordinary General Meeting with a quorum and a majority vote.
+Following the dissolution any assets shall be distributed in accordance with the Act of July 1st 1901.
 If agreed, they will be distributed to a named charity to be agreed at an Annual General Meeting.

 bottom of page